bluerobotics/bluerobotics.github.io/besc/index.md

 <img src="/assets/images/documentation/besc-side.png" class="img-responsive" style="max-width:600px" />

 # Introduction

+NOTE: This is the old version of the BasicESC, the documentation for new R3 version is located [here](http://docs.bluerobotics.com/bescr3/).

 The Basic ESC is a simple speed controller.
 It is the AfroESC 30A pre-programmed with custom firmware that allows forward and backward operation.
 The firmware is open source and available in [our branch of the tgy project](http://github.com/bluerobotics/tgy).